 “Relating to or causing much discussion, disagreement, or argument.“ So defines MerriamWebster the term controversy. „Abortion is a highly controversial subject.“ Or „a decision that remains controversial.“ Or „He is a controversial author.“

-First know use is 1583.
+First known use is 1583.
 Synonyms: argumentative, contentious, disputatious, hot-button, polemical.
 Antonyms: noncontroversial, safe, uncontroversial.

 Bit which topics are safe, which unsafe, in the American context?
 Which will not lead to an argument, which will?
 How can a person not native to the U.S. know the answers to these questions?